-All incompletes must be resolved by the end of the third week of the semester following the student's receipt of the incomplete grade.
-If the incomplete is not resolved, the grade BECOMES an F for all components of the SAP review.
-Financial aid can be withheld until Incompletes are resolved.
+All incomplete grades must be resolved by the end of the third week of the semester following the student's receipt of the incomplete grade.
+If the incomplete is not resolved, the grade becomes an F for all components of the SAP review.
+Financial aid can be withheld until incomplete grades are resolved.